lina2360/Badminton-winner-strategy-synthesis-based-on-player-position-motions/README.md

 ## 1. Preprocessing

-download video from Youtube or other website, and use **preprocessing.ipynb** to do the screenshots for each 0.5 second from a video.
+download video from Youtube, and use **preprocessing.ipynb** to do the screenshots for each 0.5 second from a video.

 ```
 preprocessing.ipynb